preethichan/PersonalChatbot/README.md

    chunks.
 There are several types of splitters.
 However, we use characterTextSplitter to split text that looks at characters.
 3. Vectorstores and Embedding- storing the chunks into an index using vector stores and embedding.
-Embedding takes a piece of text and create a numerical representation of that text.
+Embedding takes a piece of text and creates a numerical representation of that text.
 Text with similar content will have similar vectors in numeric space.
 Vector store is a database to look up similar vectors white retrieval.
 4. Language Model- The application utilizes a Large Language model to generate vector representation(embeddings) of the text chunks.
-5. Similarity Matching- When user ask question, the app compares it with the text chunks and identifies the most semantically similar ones.
+5. Similarity Matching- When the user asks the question, the app compares it with the text chunks and identifies the most semantically similar ones.
 6. Response Generation- The selected chunks are passed to the language mode LLM, which generates a response based on the relevant content of the PDFs.